-Barrett Fromme, MD, MHPE, FAAP, is a Professor of Pediatrics and a pediatric hospitalist at the University of Chicago, Pritzker School of Medicine, where she is the Director of Pediatric Hospital Medicine.
+Barrett Fromme, MD, MHPE, FAAP, is a Professor of Pediatrics and a pediatric hospitalist at the University of Chicago, Pritzker School of Medicine, where she is the Section Chief of Pediatric Hospital Medicine.
 Dr. Fromme has served in undergraduate and graduate medical education roles throughout her career, and she obtained a Master in Health Professions Education in 2009.
-She is the Director of Faculty Development in Medical Education at the University of Chicago, while also holding numerous leadership roles in the development of medical educators across the UME, GME and CME continuum at the local and national levels.
-Additionally, she serves as the Associate Program Director for Curriculum in the pediatric residency training program, where she created and leads a resident-as-teachers program both for pediatrics and at the GME level.
-She has received numerous awards from students and residents for her teaching, including the 2016 Pediatric Hospital Medicine Award for Educational Achievement, and the 2017 Pediatric Hospital Medicine Award for Collaborative Impact, along with the co-creators of the APEX Teaching Program.
+She is the Associate Dean for Faculty Development in Medical Education at the University of Chicago, while also holding numerous leadership roles in the development of medical educators across the UME, GME and CME continuum at the local and national levels.
+Additionally, she created and leads a resident-as-teachers program both for pediatrics and at the GME level.
+She has received numerous awards from students and residents for her teaching, including the 2016 Pediatric Hospital Medicine Award for Educational Achievement, as well as both the 2017 Pediatric Hospital Medicine Award for Collaborative Impact and 2019 APA Teaching Program Award, along with the co-creators of the APEX Teaching Program.

 Nicole Paradise Black, MD, MEd, is an Associate Professor of Pediatrics at the University of Florida College of Medicine (UF COM)/UF Health Shands Children’s Hospital.
 She received her undergraduate degree from The College of William and Mary and her medical degree from Georgetown University School of Medicine.
 She completed her pediatric residency at Children’s National Medical Center in Washington, D.C. and went on to do a chief residency year at The Barbara Bush’s Children’s Hospital at Maine Medical Center.
 Dr. Paradise Black joined the faculty at (UF COM) in 2005 where she was the Associate Director of the pediatric residency program for five years, became the Program Director in 2010, and Associate Chair for Pediatric Education in 2017.
 Her professional areas of interest and expertise include curriculum development, blended learning, and patient- and family-centered care.
 Dr. Paradise Black is extensively involved in educational and professional development on both the local and national level.
 Locally, Dr. Paradise Black is a seven-time recipient of the UF COM Exemplary Teacher Award.
 Further, in spring 2013 she was the recipient of the Association of Pediatric Program Directors’ Walter W. Tunnessen, Jr., MD Award for the Advancement of Pediatric Resident Education, the inaugural UF COM David A. Paulus Award for Clinical Excellence by demonstrating “…an unfailing moral compass, engagement at every level of patient care, and championing teamwork” and was inducted into the UF COM Society of Teaching Scholars.
 She is proud and grateful to work among this stellar group of APEX educators and was honored when their work was recognized with the 2017 Pediatric Hospital Medicine Award for Collaborative Impact.